StephenCleary/blog-stephencleary-dotcom/blog/_posts/2012-10-04-introduction-to-dataflow-part-3.md

 ---
 layout: post
 title: "Introduction to Dataflow, Part 3"
-tags: ["async", "Dataflow", ".NET"]
 ---

-So far in this series, we've covered [an introduction to some Dataflow concepts](http://blog.stephencleary.com/2012/09/introduction-to-dataflow-part-1.html) and [some of the Dataflow blocks that are available](http://blog.stephencleary.com/2012/09/introduction-to-dataflow-part-2.html).
+So far in this series, we've covered [an introduction to some Dataflow concepts]({% post_url 2012-09-20-introduction-to-dataflow-part-1 %}) and [some of the Dataflow blocks that are available]({% post_url 2012-09-27-introduction-to-dataflow-part-2 %}).
 Today we'll look at some of the details to consider when building dataflow meshes.

 ## Completing Blocks

-I mentioned in [my first Dataflow post](http://blog.stephencleary.com/2012/09/introduction-to-dataflow-part-1.html) that completion can be handled by calling [`Complete`](http://msdn.microsoft.com/en-us/library/system.threading.tasks.dataflow.idataflowblock.complete.aspx), which will eventually cause the [`Completion`](http://msdn.microsoft.com/en-us/library/system.threading.tasks.dataflow.idataflowblock.completion.aspx) task to complete.
+I mentioned in [my first Dataflow post]({% post_url 2012-09-20-introduction-to-dataflow-part-1 %}) that completion can be handled by calling [`Complete`](http://msdn.microsoft.com/en-us/library/system.threading.tasks.dataflow.idataflowblock.complete.aspx), which will eventually cause the [`Completion`](http://msdn.microsoft.com/en-us/library/system.threading.tasks.dataflow.idataflowblock.completion.aspx) task to complete.
 This is the way to indicate successful completion.
 In a pipeline-style dataflow mesh, you can easily propagate this completion by ensuring the links have their [`PropagateCompletion`](http://msdn.microsoft.com/en-us/library/system.threading.tasks.dataflow.dataflowlinkoptions.propagatecompletion.aspx) option set to `true`.

 You can also complete a block with an error indication.
 To do this, call the block's [`Fault`](http://msdn.microsoft.com/en-us/library/system.threading.tasks.dataflow.idataflowblock.fault.aspx) method.
 This will drop all currently-buffered items and cause the [`Completion`](http://msdn.microsoft.com/en-us/library/system.threading.tasks.dataflow.idataflowblock.completion.aspx) task to complete in a faulted state.
 However, if you propagate completion, then each block will wrap the previous block's fault in an `AggregateException`.
 In a pipeline mesh, this can leave you with a deeply nested exception coming out of the last block.